uidoyen/xullnn.github.io/_posts/2018-11-7-public-protected-private.md

 ---
-title:  "Understand public, protected and private method"
+title:  "Explore instance public, protected and private method"
 categories:
 tags: [Ruby]
 ---

 *In this post, all discussions are under the context of instance methods.
 Things may get different when it comes to class methods.*

-When being asked the question: "What's the diffrence among public, protected and private method?"
+When being asked the question: "What's the diffrences among public, protected and private method?"
 We may answer:

 - Public methods are methods that are available to anyone who knows either the class name or the object's name.
 - Private methods are not accessible outside of the class definition at all, and are only accessible from inside the class when called without `self`.
 - From outside the class, protected methods act just like private methods; from inside the class, protected methods are accessible just like public methods.

-These statements are right, but not accurate.
+These statements are not wrong, but not accurate.
 And what are "inside the class definition" and "outside the class definition"?
 These are questions that we beginner programmers think we would have understand, but actually we might not.

 ### Inside or Outside?